nais/doc/addons/idporten.md

 ---
 description: >
-  Provisioning and configuration of accompanying ID-porten clients for authentication and authorization in public facing web applications.
+  Provisioning and configuration of accompanying ID-porten clients for authentication and authorization in public-facing web applications.
 ---